What is a cooperative and how does it function?

 What if I find that I cannot serve duty on my scheduled day?

 If you have some notice, such as travel that you were not aware of when you initially chose your duty days, you can post to your class google group and request a trade.
 There is typically enough flexibility within the group that you will be able to find someone to trade duty days with you.
 This can also be done the night before or even the morning of, if you find that you or your child is ill.
 Families are encouraged to check their e-mail in the morning and, as a group, CHLG families seek to be helpful to each other, since we all have these emergency situations come up.
-In the event that a trade cannot be found we also provide a list of qualified substitutes that parents parents can hire ($90/day) to serve a duty day.
+If you or your child falls ill and a trade cannot be found we provide a list of qualified substitutes that parents can hire ($90/day) to serve a duty day.

 What other responsibilities do participating families have aside from duty days?